 Financial Decision: Push Hard or Slow Down and Take a Break?

-If we rely solely on the math would we ever quit our jobs?
+If we rely solely on math, would we ever quit our jobs?
 Wouldn’t the numbers tell us to keep working forever?
 Who would willingly walk away from a six-figure income?
 Who would decide to become a stay-at-home parent or take care of aging or ill family members?

-We can throw ourselves into our careers or we can take a step back, pursue other interests, decrease our hours and even become stay-at-home parents or switch professions all together.
+We can throw ourselves into our careers, or we can take a step back, pursue other interests, decrease our hours, and even become stay-at-home parents or switch professions altogether.

 The rest of us have a choice and decide to leave despite the loss of income.
 We happily choose to ignore the math.

 My husband and I put all of our energy into our traditional 9-to-5 careers.
 By the time we reached our early thirties, we were multi-millionaires.
 Then we had children, and I became a stay-at-home mom.

 What if I had children earlier in life?
 Would I have pushed through those twelve years to reach financial independence, or would I have quit my job to spend more time with them?